 Ms. Remily has significant experience with pharmaceuticals, including various aspects of the Hatch-Waxman Act, having handled patent matters relating to filings of Abbreviated New Drug Applications by generic drug manufacturers.
 She has also assisted clients in obtaining patent term extensions under 35 U.S.C. § 156.
 In addition, she has experience in other technical areas including cosmetics, agrichemicals, polymers, rubber compositions, cement compositions, cigarettes, fine chemicals and medical devices, having drafted opinions and patent applications involving such technologies.

 While at Merck, Ms. Remily was involved in the synthesis of pharmaceutical compounds, as well as combinatorial chemistry approaches for lead optimization and drug discovery.
 During her graduate studies in organic chemistry at the Johns Hopkins University, her research related to the synthesis of novel trioxane and artmisinin analogs as anti-malarial or chemotherapeutic agents.
-Ms. Remily earned her B.A. with a double-major in chemistry and biology from Cornell University, where she worked as a research assistant in both the Chemistry Department and the Material Science and Engineering Department.
+While obtaining her undergraduate degree from Cornell University, she worked as a research assistant in both the Chemistry Department and the Material Science and Engineering Department.